 District biologists from ODFW installed weirs and fish traps in the lower Salmon and Zigzag rivers to capture and remove hatchery spring Chinook salmon migrating to spawning areas.
 Traps were checked once a day in the early part of the season, and trapped fish were passed upstream if they did not have a fin clip or were removed and transported to Sandy Hatchery if they were fin-clipped.
 Beginning September 10, traps were monitored throughout the evening and night to process fish more frequently.
-All fish caught in the trap were enumerated daily as either fin-clipped.
+All fish caught in the trap were counted daily by category (fin-clipped or unclipped).